 Let us go back, while we are on this idea of the Israelites and the law, to Isaiah 43.
 This chapter also needs a bit of explanation.
 What God has done here through this poetry of Isaiah 43 is draw the whole world into a mammoth court case—and God is on trial.

-Isaiah 43:8 Bring out the blind people who have eyes, And the deaf who have ears.
+Isaiah 43:8 Bring out the blind people who have eyes, and the deaf who have ears.

-These are the folks in the world.
+These are the people in the world.

 Isaiah 43:9 Let all the nations be gathered together, and let the people be assembled.
 Who among them can declare this, and show us former things?
 Let them bring out their witnesses, that they may be justified; or let them hear and say, "It is truth."